cfpb/capital-framework/CONTRIBUTING.md

 Documentation is maintained in each component's folder's `usage.md` file.
-Changes to documentation are made on the `canary` branch using the workflow above and pulled in the `gh-pages` branch using a manual process.
+Changes to documentation are made on the `canary` branch using the workflow above and pulled in the `gh-pages` branch using a manual process detailed below.
+The `usage.md` files are then rendered as separated pages on Capital Framework's website [(See this example from cf-core)](https://cfpb.github.io/capital-framework/components/cf-core/).

 After a release with documentation changes, you can checkout the `gh-pages` branch, and `npm install` any new dependencies in Capital Framework.